siara-cc/esp32_arduino_sqlite3_lib/README.md

 * Locking is not implemented.
 So it cannot be reliably used in a multi-threaded / multi-core code set, except for read-only operations.
 * As of now many features of Sqlite3 have been omitted, except for basic table and index operations.
 These are expected to be made available shortly.
-* The SPI bus wiring is not yet tested.

 ## Limitations of Flash memory